Southern California Boater’s Guide

 When Nature Calls is the official California State Parks vessel sewage guide.
 A 14-page, full-color booklet that provides information about proper boat sewage management, Marine Sanitation Devices, how-to steps for pumping out boat sewage, no discharge zones and restricted water bodies, laws, and green solutions.
 If you would like hard copies please contact us.

-Compostable toilets are eco-friendly, economical, and easy.
+Composting toilets are eco-friendly, economical, and easy.
 They are considered a Type III Marine Sanitation Device (MSDs).
-Learn more about how they work here.
+Learn more about how they work in the video below and with this flyer.

 - Oil absorbent pillow